 Heel Pain

 Heel pain affects around 10% of the American population today.
 It’s one of the most common foot ailments, and also the most undertreated.
 At Northwest Foot and Ankle Institute, board-certified podiatrists Michael Czurylo, DPM, and Hyowon Choi, DPM, use the latest innovative treatments to help you walk without wincing again.
-Call the Bellingham, Washington, office to schedule or request an appointment online today.

 What causes heel pain?